leodeslf/leaf/src/content/notes/se/testing/index.md

 ### Defect Clustering

+>In any form of testing it is impossible to achieve total confidence.
+The only exhaustive testing there is, is so much testing, that the tester is exhausted.
+(Bill Hetzel)

 Defects are not evenly spread in a system, they are usually *confined* to a small number of modules.
 It's said they are clustered.
 Similarly to defects, failures also tend to be close to each other.

 ### Pesticide Paradox